Tendaguria: Discovery and naming

-The type specimen consists of two syntypes, MB.R.2092.1 (NB4) and MB.R.2092.2 (NB5), probably uncovered in the Upper Saurian Bed (Obere Dinosauriermergel), Tendaguru Series, dating from the Late Jurassic Tithonian.
+The type specimen consists of two syntypes, MB.R.2092.1 (NB4) and MB.R.2092.2 (NB5), probably uncovered in the Upper Saurian Bed (Obere Dinosauriermergel), Tendaguru Series, dating from the Tithonian stage of the Late Jurassic.
 The specimens are two anterior dorsal vertebrae, part of the collection of the Berlin's Natural History Museum.
 They probably belong to the same individual, having been found at a short distance from each other.
+Cervical vertebra MB.R.2091.31 (G45) was also referred to Tendaguria, also from the Upper Saurian Bed, found 600 meters south of Tendaguru Hill at Quarry G.

 Description

 Tendaguria was a large sauropod from the Tendaguru fossil locality.
-Its length is estimated at about twenty meters (sixty-six feet).
-The vertebrae are opisthocoelous (convex at the front, hollow behind) and differ from other known sauropods in their very low, almost non-existent neural spines, which are not distinct bodies of bone, do not rise above the surrounding area of the neural arch and are continuous at their rear with the transverse processes, including the epipophyses.
-Viewed from above, the spines have the form of a low and broad transverse ridge.
-Tendaguria is thus a highly derived or apomorphic sauropod; the axial musculature probably shifted from the neural spines to the dorsal surface of the transverse processes.
-Other autapomorphies are: a depression in the upper part of the outer side of each prezygapophysis; deep depressions in the front side of the transverse processes combined with shallow depressions in the rear side; the possession of robust epipophyses.
+Its length is estimated at twenty meters (sixty-six feet).
+It can be distinguished from other sauropods by the presence of two distinct cavities on the diapophyses of the anterior dorsal vertebrae.
+One is located behind and lateral to the prezygapophysis, on the anterior section of the diapophysis, while the other is behind the prezygapophyses.
+Additionally, it is unique from other turiasaurs in that it has a defined ridge in the middle of the anteriormost dorsal spines.

 Classification

 Due to its unique morphology, Tendaguria defied classification in the original description, where the authors placed it as Sauropoda incertae sedis, though also naming a separate Tendaguriidae.
 It shows a mix of basal and derived traits, indicating a position outside, respectively inside, Neosauropoda.
 A cervical vertebra referred to Tendaguria because of a similar low spine shows some similarities to Camarasaurus.
 In 2014 it was included in a cladogram generated in the redescription of Diamantinasaurus, where it was placed as the sister to Wintonotitan within Somphospondyli.

-Mannion (2019) and Mannion et al. (2019) assign Tendaguria to Turiasauria based on comparative anatomy and a phylogenetic analysis where it is recovered as the sister taxon of Moabosaurus within the Turiasauria.
+In a redescription of Tendaguria and other Tendaguru sauropods, Mannion et al. (2019) assign Tendaguria to Turiasauria based on a large phylogenetic analysis where it is recovered as the sister taxon of Moabosaurus within the Turiasauria, based on shared features in their anterior dorsal vertebrae.
+The result of the extended implied weighting analysis is shown below, with large clades condensed for clarity.